conductor-oss/conductor/docs/docs/configuration/isolationgroups.md

 The property `workflow.isolated.system.task.worker.thread.count`  sets the thread pool size for isolated tasks; default is `1`.

-isolationGroupId is currently supported only in HTTP Task.
+isolationGroupId is currently supported only in HTTP and kafka Task.

 #### Execution Name Space